 #3.
 Conair Pro Style Bonnet Hair Dryer (Best Bonnet Hair Dryer for African American Hair)

 Like the SB1XR, Conair’s Pro Style has a bonnet with a spacious opening.
 It can support all sorts of styles, meaning you should be able to express your creativity.

-Do note, however, that this model has only two heat settings.
-But, the high setting that can deliver 1875 watts of power—and that’s great if you’re pressed for time.
+Do note, however, that this model has only two heat options.
+But, the high setting that can deliver 1875 watts of power — and that’s great if you’re pressed for time.

 Just be careful with the high setting though.
 Similar to Revlon’s offering, the Pro Style is capable of generating so much heat that it could be dangerous to jump straight to the highest setting.

 By the way, moving back to a positive, this hair dryer doesn’t take up much space when not in use.
 Many appreciate that the six-foot long cord can be stored within the unit right into its base.

 - Great for those who want high heat for drying hair faster